 5. Hotel Romazzino, a Luxury Collection Hotel

 Sardinia is an Italian island overflowing with white-sand beaches.
 The coastline you want to visit is Sardinia’s Costa Smeralda.
 Spiaggia del Principe (Prince Beach), in a remote cove, is only around 5 minutes drive from the Hotel Romazzino, a Luxury Collection Hotel, Costa Smeralda.
-This hotel also has its own beach directly in front of the hotel, which has soft sand and sparkling turquoise water.
+This hotel also has its own beach directly in front of the hotel, with soft sand and sparkling turquoise water.

 This Rewards Category 8 Marriott Bonvoy hotel is set between emerald waters and verdant scented gardens.
 Hotel Romazzino is a whitewashed building gently resting on a lengthy beach of the finest sand.